ethereum/consensus-specs/specs/deneb/light-client/sync-protocol.md

-# EIP4844 Light Client -- Sync Protocol
+# Deneb Light Client -- Sync Protocol

 **Notice**: This document is a work-in-progress for researchers and implementers.